CAP-level Authorization

 Design Authorization Models from the Start

 As shown before, defining an adequate authorization strategy has a deep impact on the service model.
-Apart from the fundamental decision, if you want to build your authorizations on dynamic roles, authorization requirements can result in rearranging service and entity definitions completely.
-In the worst case, this means rewriting huge parts of the application (including the UI).
-For this reason, it's strongly recommended to take security design into consideration at an early stage of your project.
+Apart from the fundamental decision of whether you want to build your authorizations on dynamic roles, authorization requirements can result in completely rearranging service and entity definitions.

 Keep it as Simple as Possible

 - If different authorizations are needed for different operations, it's easier to have them defined at the service level.
-If you start defining them at the entity level, all possible operations must be specified, otherwise the not mentioned operations are automatically forbidden.
+If you start defining them at the entity level, all possible operations must be specified; otherwise, the operations not mentioned are automatically forbidden.

 - If possible, try to define your authorizations either on the service or on the entity level.
-Mixing both variants increases complexity and not all combinations are supported either.
+Mixing both variants increases complexity, and not all combinations are supported either.

 Separation of Concerns